Taxation of Short Sales

 Case 2:

-When the short sale is actually closed, then the gain or loss = the short sale proceeds minus the applicable tax basis.
-Your broker will report the short sale on Form 1099-B, and the transaction is reported in the tax return on Form 8949, Sales and Other Dispositions of Capital Assets in the year it was closed, even if settlement takes place in the next year.
+When the short sale is actually closed, the gain or loss = the short sale proceeds minus the applicable tax basis.
+Your broker will report the short sale on Form 1099-B, and the transaction is reported in the tax return on Form 8949, Sales and Other Dispositions of Capital Assets when closed, even if settlement occurs in the next year.

 Example: How a Short Position Can Change the Holding Period for a Long Position in the Same Stock

 Puts.
-If you buy a put in which you also own the underlying stock, with a term of 1 year or less, then any gain is considered a short-term capital gain.
+If you buy a put with a term of 1 year or less in which you also own the underlying stock, any gain is considered a short-term capital gain.
 This rule also applies if the underlying stock is purchased after buying the put but before the disposition of the put.
 In either case, the holding period for the underlying stock begins on the earliest date of:

 However, if the put is purchased along with the underlying stock, and it is identified as being covered by the put, then the short sale rules do not apply.
 If the put expires worthless, then this cost is added to the basis of the stock.